Commands

 Controls which model tier authors the per-group canvases.

-Switch to cheap when: you’re on a pay-as-you-go API tier and want to control cost; your typical diffs are small/single-file; you’re iterating quickly and quality variance is acceptable.
+cheap when: you’re on a pay-as-you-go API tier and want to control cost; your typical diffs are small/single-file; you’re iterating quickly and quality variance is acceptable.

 Stay on medium when: you’re on Claude Pro/Max or Codex Plus/Pro (flat-rate plans — no per-call cost); your diffs span multiple files; you’re using Diff Analyze for actual code review, not just exploration.